Diet, Culture, and Your Body

 Cultural and Religious Aspects of Food

 For instance, if you grew up consuming a lot of spicy foods, remove heat-producing chilies and add flavor in other ways, such as with fresh cilantro, lime juice, and green onions.
-Alternatively, you can just reduce the heat-producing chili in the recipe to a level where you no longer experience symptoms, or simply have the recipe as is, even if you know it’ll trigger symptoms.
+Alternatively, you can just reduce the heat-producing chili in the recipe to a level where you no longer experience symptoms.
+Having the recipe as is may also be a decision you make, understanding it will trigger symptoms.

 • Spending too much time or consideration on food, your diet, or your body